Bulgarian solitaire

 In mathematics and game theory, Bulgarian solitaire is a card game that was introduced by Martin Gardner.

+Rules

 In the game, a pack of $N$ cards is divided into several piles.
 Then for each pile, remove one card; collect the removed cards together to form a new pile (piles of zero size are ignored).

 If $N$ is a triangular number (that is, $N=1+2+\cdots+k$ for some $k$), then it is known that Bulgarian solitaire will reach a stable configuration in which the sizes of the piles are $1,2,\ldots, k$.
 This state is reached in $k^2-k$ moves or fewer.
 If $N$ is not triangular, no stable configuration exists and a limit cycle is reached.

 Random Bulgarian solitaire

 In random Bulgarian solitaire or stochastic Bulgarian solitaire a pack of $N$ cards is divided into several piles.
 Then for each pile, either leave it intact or, with a fixed probability $p$, remove one card; collect the removed cards together to form a new pile (piles of zero size are ignored).
 This is a finite irreducible Markov chain.